spiceai/samples/sales-bi/README.md

 ## Context

-This sample will show how to configure a BI dashboard (Apache Superset) to use Spice.ai as the data source for sales data.
-The sales data is stored in a PostgreSQL server.
-This PostgreSQL server is used by downstream sales applications to record new transactions.
-There is a requirement to run analytics on this data to power a BI dashboard to understand sales trends - but the operations team doesn't want to add any additional load to the production database.
+This sample will show how to configure a BI dashboard (Apache Superset) to use Spice as the data source for sales data.
+The sales data is stored in a parquet file on Amazon S3.

 Spice.ai can be used to accelerate data from connected data sources by keeping an automatically updated copy of the data in an optimized format.
-This data can be used to power a BI dashboard without adding any additional load to the production database.
+This data can be used to power a BI dashboard that refreshes quickly.

 ## Pre-requisites